IEC - Health Insurance

 Firstly, and most importantly, with this requirement, the Canadian government wants to make sure you are not a burden on Canada’s health care system and that you have a chance to get back to your home country in case of injury, illness or death.

-To put it very bluntly, if you die and if there is no adequate coverage for repatriation, and your family is not able to afford your journey home, you will be buried somewhere in Canada where it suits the city best.
+Or, to put it very bluntly, if you die and if there is no adequate coverage for repatriation, and your family is not able to afford your journey home, you will be buried somewhere in Canada where it suits the city best.
 This is unfortunately something, young work and travellers don’t consider when choosing the health insurance for their Canadian adventure.

 Secondly, many travellers who come to Canada are not eligible for provincial health care or not eligible right away.
 Specifically the ones who come with an open work permit under the Working Holiday category who explore Canada and travel and work in many other provinces.
 Therefore, making them ineligible for provincial health care.